bplu4t2f/Windows10PhotoViewerSucksAss/README.md

 This program exists because the standard Windows 10 photo viewer sucks so much ass.
 It is fucking slow and annoying.

-The program was hacked together in frustration and therefore the architecture is abysmal.
-But it's still better.
-Programming this was actually the very first thing I did after installing Windows 10 last year, and I've been using it since then.

 ## Controls:

 | Button | Function |